Percy Pickard: Amiens prison raid (Operation Jericho)

-As the approach was playing out a training flight from JG 26 with 10 Focke-wulf 190s was airborne to the north of Amiens.
+As the approach was playing out a training flight from JG 26 with 10 Focke-Wulf Fw 190s was airborne to the north of Amiens.
 They were notified of enemy aircraft over the Albert-Amiens road and were instructed to investigate.
 Leading the formation was Oberleutnant Waldemar Radener, who ordered his flight to drop through the bottom of the cloud cover to see what they might see.
 As they did they found a number of Typhoon and Mosquito aircraft below them.
 Radener quickly slipped in behind a Typhoon and shot it down.
 None of the Allied pilots even knew he was there.
 The pilot in question survived and was taken prisoner, thinking his aircraft had been hit by flak.
-Meanwhile Feldwebel Wilhelm Mayer observed a group of six Mosquitos executing a large turn.
+Meanwhile, Feldwebel Wilhelm Mayer observed a group of six Mosquitos executing a large turn.
 He swung his plane in behind the last aircraft.

 As the aircraft of 464 Squadron were halfway through their turn Pickard must have seen tracer shells fly past the canopy of his aircraft, for he suddenly broke off his turn and straightened out.
 His situation was dire.
 To escape he needed speed.
 As the Focke-wulf lined up a second shot Pickard abruptly jinked to the left with a hard banking turn.
 The closing Focke-wulf had just an instant to fire.
 The cockpit and wing root of Pickard's aircraft slipped out of the frame, but the rear of the aircraft did not.
 Machine gun and cannon fire struck the fuselage just ahead of the tail.
 The wooden frame crumbled under the weight of the shells, causing the tail section to break away.
-The aircraft flipped over onto its back and dove into the ground near the village of Saint-Gratien.
+The aircraft flipped over onto its back and dived into the ground near the village of Saint-Gratien.
 The engagement was over, less than a minute after Mayer had broken through the cloud cover.

 There was nothing Pickard could have done to get out from under the guns of the German fighter when it suddenly appeared behind him.
 He was flying a larger, heavier airplane, carrying a bomb load, flying at reduced speed and on the deck.
 He could not dive away from trouble.
 He could not dump his bomb load quickly enough to accelerate away.
 He could not out turn the opponent.
 Pickard was probably the best pilot in the Wing.
 He had far more hours flying, had been flying the Mosquito longer, was experienced on many types of aircraft and had extensive time flying aerobatics.
 His loss was not a question of flying skill or experience with the Mosquito.
 French farmers on the ground witnessed the brief air battle and attested to the events.
 After Pickard's plane went down they rushed to the crash site, but both men were already dead.
 The Frenchmen hid the identification tags and decorations of the aviators.